Assistance Programs

 Food Stamps or SNAP (Supplemental Nutrition Assistance Program) is a federally funded program administered by the Department of Social Services for the United States Department of Agriculture.
 The goal of the program is to provide a higher level of nutrition to income eligible individuals and families by enhancing their ability to purchase food.

 Eligibility for the program is determined by financial criteria.
-Those found eligible receive an EBT (electronic benefit card) which is scanned in any of 29 local grocery stores and farmers markets in Broome County.
+Those found eligible receive an EBT (electronic benefit card) which can be scanned in any of 29 local grocery stores and farmers markets in Broome County.

 More information regarding SNAP.